CEED/libCEED/examples/petsc/index.rst

 :ref:`example-petsc-area-sphere` example.
 For the Poisson's problem, BP3-BP6, on the cubed-sphere, in addition to equation :math:numref:`eq-jacobian-sphere`, the pseudo-inverse of :math:`\partial \overset{\circ}{\bm{x}} / \partial \bm{X}`
-is used to derive the contravariant metric tensor.
+is used to derive the contravariant metric tensor (please see figure :numref:`fig-sphere-coords` for a reference of the notation used).
 We begin by expressing the Moore-Penrose (left) pseudo-inverse:

 .. math::